NateDThomas/NDApp/README.md

 All dependencies that were used can be found under package.json.

 ## INSTALLATION INSTRUCTIONS:
-Download the files from github and open them in your IDE Make sure the dart apk, flutter, and android studio are installed on your system Run the command: ‘flutter build apk --no-shrink’ in the terminal in your IDE Open your android emulator and drag the new apk into the emulator Navigate to the apps screen and enter the app
+1. Download the files from github and open them in your IDE
+2. Make sure the dart apk, flutter, and android studio are installed on your system
+3. Run the command: ‘flutter build apk --no-shrink’ in the terminal in your IDE
+4. Open your android emulator and drag the new apk into the emulator
+5. Navigate to the app's screen and enter the app

 ## TERMS OF SERVICE:
 https://docs.google.com/document/d/1XIYdrcLinQwyIJDGyuC1XXctNxIi9_upsJ4dO4HBfpA/edit